Herculens/herculens/README.md

 ## `JAX`-based automatic differentiation and code compilation

-`Herculens` is based on the powerful framework of **differentiable programming**.
+`herculens` is based on the powerful framework of **differentiable programming**.
 The code is entirely based on the automatic differentiation and compilation features of [`JAX`](https://github.com/google/jax).
 This simply means that you have access, _analytically_, to all partial derivatives of your model with respect to any of its parameters.
 This enables faster convergence to the solution, more efficient exploration of the parameter space including the sampling of posterior distributions, and new ways to mitigate degeneracies that affect gravitational lensing.

 This highly modular framework offers a way to merge all modeling paradigms explored in the literature, into a single tool:

-- **analytical**: model components are described by analytical functions with few parameters and clear physical meaning, but that can be insufficient to fit all observations;
+- **analytical**: model components are described by analytical functions with few parameters and clear physical meaning, but that may be insufficient to fit all observations;
 - **pixelated**: regular or irregular grid of pixels are used as individual parameters, which offer higher flexibility, but requires well-motivated regularization strategies;
 - **deep learning**: neural networks (among others) are by construction fully differentiable, regardless of being pre-trained or not.
-It is therefore effortless to plug-in any deep learning-based model component to `Herculens`.
+It is therefore effortless to plug-in any deep learning-based model component to `herculens`.